ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/led-zeppelin-book.markdown

 logo-left-title: "NME AAA"
 bg-image-hero: "https://assets.expresslyapp.com/asset-f96b0a5f-97a4-453e-8efd-6906381b83ba.jpg"
 bg-image-first: "https://assets.expresslyapp.com/asset-ef0471e1-acef-4a00-8646-0ff786daac5b.jpg"
-section1-content: "<p>Led Zeppelin by Led Zeppelin is the first and only official\
+section1-content: "<p>‘Led Zeppelin’ by Led Zeppelin is the first and only official\
   \ illustrated book to be produced in collaboration with the members of the band.\
   \ Celebrating 50 years since their formation, it covers the group’s unparalleled\
   \ musical career and features photographs of Jimmy Page, Robert Plant, John Paul\